Trunk or Treat moved indoors to beat the weather

 The second room had a variety of creative activities for the children.
 There was cookie decorating, pumpkin painting, and a bracelet station where they could make spider bracelets.
 Children could also get their faces painted with decorations to match their costumes.

-The Sigel Fire Department also had a fire truck in the parking lot for children to explore and from which they could get more treats.
+The Sigel Fire Department also had a fire truck in the parking lot for children to explore and from where they could get more treats.